 Ratings and reviews

-Ratings and reviews left by users on products, services or content are a valuable source of preference data.
-Ratings and reviews help us to understand users' likes and dislikes.
-This data is often textual, and may require the use of natural language processing to be analyzed effectively.
+Ratings and reviews left by users on products, services or πŸ”— content are a valuable source of preference data.
+Ratings and reviews provide insight into users' likes and dislikes.
+This data is often textual and may require πŸ”— natural language processing to be analyzed effectively.

 A/B testing and user experience